kgfitzgerald/academic-kickstart/content/home/projects.md

 active = false  # Activate this widget? true/false
 weight = 65  # Order that this section will appear.

-title = "Experience & Training"
+title = "Experience & Training - Highlights"
 subtitle = "Some highlights"

 [content]